-Printmaker and painter, Marta Sanchez was born in San Antonio, Texas.
-She earned a BFA from the University of Texas at Austin and an MFA from the Tyler School of Art at Temple University.
 Sanchez is deeply inspired by traditional Mexican folk art expressions.
-Her works on paper, consisting of linocuts and monotypes, follow the social and cultural traditions of Mexican and Chicano/a Art.
-Sanchez’s paintings are mainly on tin or industrial corrugated metal has led her to create sculptures and receive public art commissions.
+Her works on paper, consisting of linocuts and monotypes, follow the social and cultural traditions of Mexican and Chicano/a art.
+Sanchez’s paintings, which are mainly on tin or industrial corrugated metal, have led her to create sculptures and receive public art commissions.

-Her work is in the collections of The Philadelphia Museum of Art, The State Museum of Pennsylvania, The McNay Art Museum in San Antonio, Texas; The Fine Art Museum of St. Petersburg, Florida; and The National Museum of Mexican Art in Chicago.
+Her work is in the collections of the Philadelphia Museum of Art; State Museum of Pennsylvania, Harrisburg; McNay Art Museum, San Antonio, TX; The Fine Art Museum of St. Petersburg, FL; and National Museum of Mexican Art, Chicago.
 Sanchez’s work is also a part of actor/director Cheech Marin’s extensive private collection of Chicano art.
 Sanchez participated in the traveling exhibition Chicano Visions: American Painters on the Verge, which traveled throughout the United States from 2001 to 2006, as well as Mr. Marin’s exhibition, Chicanitas/Size Does Not Matter, featuring small works from his collection.

-She taught at the Philadelphia Museum of Art for over seventeen years and now teaches at St. Joseph’s University.
+Sanchez taught at the Philadelphia Museum of Art for more than 17 years and now teaches at Saint Joseph’s University, Philadelphia.
 She is co-founder of the grassroots organization “Cascarones Por La Vida,” which assists families affected by HIV/AIDS.
-Her work is currently archived at the Benson Latin American Collection at the University of Texas at Austin.
+Her work is currently archived at the Benson Latin American Collection at the University of Texas, Austin.